Te Rua Manga (The Needle), Rarotonga, Cook Islands

 An Eery Hike To Te Rua Manga (The Needle).

 A WEEK WITH FAMILY FOLLOWED BY A WEEK WITH BACKPACKERS

 Being with other travelers made the week a completely different experience to the one with my folks.
-We skinny dipped under the light of the moon, I straightened a boy’s hair and myself and another backpacker ended up in a dance competition in town – we came in second!
-Although the week was immensely fun, the main reason for my extended stay was to hike Rarotonga’s most popular cross-island trek – Te Rua Manga (The Needle).
+Rather than family dinners and evenings in, I skinny dipped under the light of the moon, I straightened a man’s hair and myself and another backpacker ended up in a dance competition – we came in second!
+This week was immensely fun, and hiking Rarotonga’s most popular cross-island trek, Te Rua Manga (The Needle), was a highlight.

 I corralled an eager group from the hostel and after a filling breakfast of pancakes, we took the bus to Avarua Town to begin the hike.
 Any brochure, guidebook or local will provide exact directions – don’t worry it’s super easy to find the start of the trail.
 Within minutes of our ascent, sweat beaded on our skin as the humidity in the forest was like being in a hot yoga class.
 3km and 3 hours to go.
 Oh no!

 We trekked up the path towards Te Rua Manga with all our strength.
 Our thighs burned, our butts tightened with every step.
 The feel of the ground became familiar – rocks, branches, mud, slippery leaves – that when one of my steps caused a loud clanging sound it jarred me out of my exercise funk.
 I looked down and beneath some dirt and branches was a gray, metal hatch.
 I frantically yelled ahead to tell my friends to hurry back.
 We stared, confused by this item being out of place.
 One of the guys tried to pry it open, with no luck.
 I mentioned that this felt eerily similar to the TV show Lost.
 With that comment, we bolted up the mountain.